Respond to posts through the website contact page here.

 Jump ahead 20 years, and I’m a teacher, having found my place in the world, one where I’m doing something productive and, at times, even creative, helping society, yada, yada, yada.
 You can read my poetical waxing about teaching in a post below (January, 3, 2019).

 Anyway, as one friend put it, technology finally caught up with my ambition, and the development of inexpensive digital cameras that gave a film look led me back into moviemaking.
 No longer dependent on expensive gear, or worried about the cost of developing film stock, I went on a tear.
 Decades of pent-up energy burst out of me, and I have since produced well over a 100 films, from minute-long web series episodes and short narratives, to feature-length docs.
-And, at age 64, I’m still churning away.
+At 64, I’m still churning away.

-JANUARY 7, 2019 PUNISHMENT & REDEMPTION
+JANUARY 7, 2019 REDEMPTION

 Several ago, I volunteered in a minimum-security prison, working alongside graduate student volunteers teaching literature and writing.
 Inmates discussed texts and brought in pieces of their own for critiques.
 I found their commitment to the class, even though they weren’t earning formal academic credit, impressive.
 Some of the original writing I heard was quite good.
 Before my first month of volunteering was finished, I knew I wanted to film a short documentary about the students and their instructors.

 I waited five months to get permission from the Wisconsin Department of Corrections to bring a film crew into the prison.
 The wait was worth it.
 Once my project got the green light, my crew and I gained more access to the facility than I expected, and I wound up making a full-length documentary with the footage we captured.
 My goal was to offer a glimpse of life inside the prison that was neither sensational nor sentimental.
 From what people who have seen Dostoevsky Behind Bars have told me, I believe I accomplished that.